SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: The benchmark

 The dataset has been subdivided into a training and a test set (in the proportion of 70\%-30\%).
 The distribution of the number of conformations per PDB through the training set and the test set is shown in Figure \ref{fig:barchart_distributions}.

-One of the physicochemical parameters that we used to enrich the MS information is the electrostatic potential, which we computed by solving the Poisson-Boltzmann equation (PBE) via the DelPhi finite-differences-based solver \cite{Delphi2001,Delphi2013}.
+To enrich the MS information we used the electrostatic potential, which we computed by solving the Poisson-Boltzmann equation (PBE) via the DelPhi finite-differences-based solver \cite{Delphi2001,Delphi2013}.
 One of the essential ingredients for the solution of the PBE is a good definition of the MS, which is used to separate the high (solvent) from the low (solute) dielectric regions.
 In order to guarantee the perfect consistency of the approach, we adopted a DelPhi version integrated with NanoShaper \cite{DeCherchi2013}, so as that the potential is evaluated on the same exact surface that separates the solute from the solvent.
 Other necessary ingredients are atom radii and partial charges, which have been assigned using the PDB2PQR tool \cite{pdb2pqr}.

 A different kind of additional information mapped on the MS was the hydrophobicity \cite{kyte1982simple} of the residues exposed to the solvent.
 In our setting, we assign to each vertex of the MS the hydrophobicity of the residue of the closest atom, on the basis of the scale given in \cite{kyte1982simple}; this scale ranges from $-4.5$ (hydrophilic) to $4.5$ (hydrophobic).